verhas/jamal/README.md

 if you have a `pom.xml` file in your directory.
 If you do not then read the documentation of the Jamal Maven plugin at https://github.com/verhas/jamal/blob/master/jamal-maven-plugin/README.md It is simple and short.

+When something goes wrong then Jamal will give you a detailed error message with the file name, line number and character count where the error happened.
+In other cases Jamal may think it works fine, but the output is not exactly what you expected.
+Sorry, in this case the issue, most probably, is with your expectations.
+In cases like that you can specify `-Djamal.trace=tracefile.xml` on the command line that starts Jamal specifying a trace file, in this case `tracefile.xml`.
+(It does not need to be XML, it can be `.txt` or anything.)
+The tracefile will contain all the macro evaluations inputs and outputs.
+Since there can be many Jamal evaluations one after the other, Jamal does not overwrite old trace information but rather it appends the information.
+Before starting Jamal you can manually delete the trace file.
+Trace files grow large easily.

 ## Simple Example<a name="SimpleExample">

 As a quick sample to have a jump start what Jamal can do: